Appearance

 For AI Agents

-- Approved: The operation executes and returns results
+- Approved: The operation executes and returns results on the next poll/elicitation completion.

-- Rejected: An error is returned with the rejection reason
+- Rejected: An error is returned with the rejection reason.

 Request Details